Handoff Strategies

 Example: Banking Scenario¶

-# registries/scenariostore/banking/orchestration.yaml
+# registries/scenariostore/banking/scenario.yaml

 name: banking